-For the last five years, when there has been a full supply under the water rights settlement agreement, and when accounting for fallowing due extraordinary soil saturated conditions (as occurred in 2017), on average less than 1% of the irrigable acreage dedicated to rice production in SEWD has been fallowed and temporarily removed from farm production so improvements such as weed abatement, land leveling, etc. can be made.
+Within the last seven years, during the years when there has been a full supply under the water rights settlement agreement, and when accounting for fallowing due extraordinary soil saturated conditions (as occurred in 2017), on average less than 1% of the irrigable acreage dedicated to rice production in SEWD has been fallowed and temporarily removed from farm production so improvements such as weed abatement, land leveling, etc. can be made.
 Land idled for purposes of developing water for this transfer would be those acres above the amount of historically fallowed land not associated with water transfers.